nuxt/create-nuxt-app/README.md

     - [Buefy](https://buefy.github.io)
 3. Add [axios module](https://github.com/nuxt-community/axios-module) to make HTTP request easily into your application.
 4. Add [EsLint](https://eslint.org/) to Lint your code on save.
+5. Add [Prettier](https://prettier.io/) to prettify your code on save.

 ## Credits